redox-os/website/content/news/this-month-251231.md

 The optional feature packages can be installed in the Redox image by using a different syntax with quotation marks for TOML correctness, for example: `"gcc13.cxx" = {}`

-## Many Correctness Improvemens and More POSIX Conformance
+## Many Correctness Improvements and More POSIX Conformance

 Multiple contributors helped to fix the `os-test` tests and system bugs, which made many tests pass which improved the Redox OS score in the [os-test list](https://sortix.org/os-test/#results)